 The objective of this project was the development of three ultra-sensitive "flow-through" optofluidic microresonators, namely optofluidic photonic crystal microresonator, optofluidic microbubble resonator, and optofluidic ring resonator, based on different operation principles and on different fabrication technologies.
-The assessment of the microresonators was evaluated by the optical the detection of specific sepsis biomarkers, such as procalcitonin and neopterin, with high sensitivity and low limit of detection, thus breaking a new ground in the biosensors and Lab-on-Chip fields and, in turn, healthcare and point-of-care applications.
+The assessment of the microresonators was evaluated by the optical the detection of specific sepsis biomarkers, such as procalcitonin and neopterin, with high sensitivity and low limit of detection, thus breaking a new ground in the biosensors and Lab-on-Chip fields and, in turn, healthcare and point-ofcare applications.
 The main objective of the IREA research unit in the framework of this project was the design, simulation, fabrication and characterization of the optofluidic ring resonator (ORR).
 The flow-through ORR consists of an optofluidic ring resonator based on a hybrid-silicon polymer liquid core Antiresonant Reflecting Optical Waveguides (H-ARROW).
 The H-ARROW is composed of two integrated part: a silicon integrated part that comprises the waveguideiquid core for delivering the liquid sample, and a polymer-based part for the realization of the fluidic inlet and outlet.
 The liquid core waveguides allowed the same channel to be used both for guiding light and, at the same time, for delivering the sample under analysis, which resulted in a strong liquid-light interaction suitable for high sensitivity sensing application.

-Prime contractor: University of Pisa Period of activity: 2013 - 2015 IREA project manager: Genni Testa of this energy source, without compromising environmental health and safety.
+Funding body: Ministry of Education, University and Research (MIUR) Prime contractor: University of Pisa Period of activity: 2013 - 2015 IREA project manager: Genni Testa Funds to IREA: € 206.322 applications of this energy source, without compromising environmental health and safety.
 In the framework of this project, the researchers of IREA had the objective to support the study of geothermal sites by means of remote sensing techniques.
 In particular, a distributed fiber optic sensor was supplied by IREA to experience temperature monitoring of geothermal wells.